 I’ve always loved a good fried chicken recipe, sometimes I’m even pretty happy with bad fried chicken.
 But up until my late thirties or early forties, I would have laughed at anyone suggesting that I fry my chicken using coconut oil.
 But look at me now.
 Canola oil is gone.
 So is my old vegetable oil, and Crisco certainly can’t be found in my house anymore.
 So what’s a boy to do?

 Thankfully, with fried chicken, there really aren’t too many moving parts to rethink now that I have moved to a real food based diet.
 The most important three ingredients to rethink are the frying oil, the chicken itself, and the buttermilk marinade, or brine.

 In my mind, there really aren’t too many complicated decisions to make when buying chicken, or most any meat.
 My overriding rule is to ensure that I don’t purchase any animals that were raised within the confines of a CAFO, or concentrated animal farming operation.
-Wow, once you read about those, I assume you will feel the same way, pretty disturbing.
+Wow, once you read about those facilities, I assume (hope) you will feel the same way, pretty disturbing.
 Not only am I convinced that trying to eat more locally produced meat is more nutritious, but I also believe it is a more morally desirable way to be engaged with the food production system, of which I am a tiny cog.